nass92/calculate/README.md

 # calculate
-my second project was a calculator
+my second project was a calculate